GuanyiX/Weather_App/README.md

 # Weather_App

-This project aims to create a web application by using React.js, Node.js, Koa, Koa-router, Weather api, Twitter api, Sass and Flexbox.
+This project aims to create a web application by using:
+ - React.js
+ - Node.js
+ - Koa
+ - Weather api
+ - Twitter api
+ - Sass
+ - Flexbox
+ - Responsive Web Design.

 The project composes of two parts, front end and back end.
 The part of front end is used to build a beautiful interface for users and the part of back end is used to acquire data (JSON format) from multiple apis.